 - Claim exclusive welcome bonus with bonus code OPENODDS

 - Fantastic range of odds and markets for nearly every sport

 - Perfect companion for the sports bettor on the go

 Draw no bet explained in simple terms

-If it was a Champions League football derby, then you would usually see markets for win, lose and draw.
+If it were a Champions League football derby, then you would usually see markets for the win, lose and draw.
 But by removing the draw bet option, it lowers the odds on you getting a winning result.
 Also known as the Asian handicap method, it gives us a much more exciting way to bet.

 The draw no bet meaning for different sports markets